stefanos1316/epidose/README.md

 not using the number of messages and their strength (RSSI) for estimating the infection risk.)
 These are marked in the code with `TODO` comments.

+Also missing are the following.

+* The health authority user interface
-Also missing is the circuit diagram and PCB layout diagram for the support electronics and the design for 3D-printing the enclosure.
+* The circuit diagram and PCB layout diagram for the support electronics
+* The design for 3D-printing the enclosure

 ## Installing the reference implementation